wp-plugins/projectmanager/readme.txt

 * change colorscheme for output tables via admin panel
 * dataset sorting by any form field
 * import and export of datasets from/to CSV file
-* hook one project into user profile
+* hook projects into user profile
 * manual drag & drop sorting of datasets

 See [Usage](http://wordpress.org/extend/plugins/projectmanager/other_notes/) for details on shortcodes and the template system.